Why You Should Break Up With Your Scale In 2020

 Advertisement

 Sepel’s approach to food is all about eating healthy while being balanced.
-Her recipes are nutrient-packed, but not flavorless and are easy to make even if you’re no Julia Child.
-She also encourages treating yourself every now and again and not beating yourself up if “again” happens sooner than you anticipated (her favorite dessert is hazelnut gelato).
+Her recipes are nutrient-packed, but not flavourless and are easy to make even if you’re no Julia Child.
+She also encourages treating yourself every now and again and not beating yourself up if “again” happens sooner than you anticipated (her favourite dessert is hazelnut gelato).

 “As corny as it sounds, perfect should not be the goal in any way,” she says.
 “The healthy life does not mean the perfect life, and perfect doesn't exist, anyway.”